 Again, there’s no single answer to this question.
 Lenders want to make money, so they will charge some interest for business lines of credit and loans.
 But it’s often based on current economic conditions.
 Interest rates have risen steadily over the past year and so have loan rates.

-On the other hand, nonprofit microlender Kiva charges 0% interest and no fees for its crowdfunded small business loans of up to $15,000.
-Those loans aren’t a good for every business, but the cost is certainly attractive.
+If you’re looking for a rock-bottom rate, nonprofit microlender Kiva charges 0% interest and no fees for its crowdfunded small business loans of up to $15,000.
+Those loans aren’t a good fit for every business, of course, but the cost is certainly attractive.

 How Much Does a Business Loan Cost?